Probely/farcaster-onprem-agent/README.md

 # Security considerations

-Installing third-party software on a network carries an inherent risk.
+Installing third-party software on your network requires some degree of trust.
-Being security professionals ourselves, we are very aware of this; that is why Probely is designed with a security mindset from the ground up.
+Being security professionals ourselves, we are very aware of this, and designed Probely with a security mindset.

 We designed the Agent following a set of principles that we believe will meet your security expectations.